Chapter 5 - Playing the Game

 CLIMB

-Make a MIGHT roll as your hero moves a maximum distance of 1-unit (5ft) up, down, or across an incline.
+Make a general MIGHT roll as your hero moves a maximum distance of 1-unit (5ft) up, down, or across an incline.
 Your hero is off-guard while climbing unless they have a climb Speed.
-The GM determines the CR based on the nature of the incline and environmental circumstances.
 If your hero's speed is 3 or higher, increase the maximum distance by 1-unit (5ft) for every 2 units of speed above 3.

 COERCE

-Make a PERSONALITY roll as your hero attempts to coerce a creature into doing something.
+Make a PER-contested PERSONALITY roll as your hero attempts to coerce a creature into doing something.

 CONCEAL